simliai/simli-deepgram-conversational-demo/README.md

 ## Demo features

 - Capture streaming audio using [Deepgram Streaming Speech to Text](https://developers.deepgram.com/docs/getting-started-with-live-streaming-audio).
-- Natural Language responses using an OpenAI LLM.
+- Natural Language responses using an Amazon Bedrock LLM.
 - Speech to Text conversion using [Deepgram Aura Text to Speech](https://developers.deepgram.com/docs/text-to-speech).

 ## What is Deepgram?